inbzar/docs/apps/docs/content/modules/price-lists/price-lists.md

 ## How are Price Lists Applied

-When a product or a line item is retrieved or manipulated on the storefront, Medusa determines its price using a Price Selection Strategy.
+When a product or a line item is retrieved or manipulated on the storefront, InBzar determines its price using a Price Selection Strategy.
 The price selection strategy determines the best price to apply in a given context.
 Part of determining the price depends on the price list.

 :::info